Debt deal welcomed by investors, though risks loom

 The downgrade contributed to a decline in U.S. stocks that saw the S&P 500 lose some 17% between late July and mid-August of 2011.

+"The risks of a downgrade are still there.
+It's important that lawmakers take this serious and are not posturing, or trying to appease their bases," said Edward Moya, senior market analyst at OANDA in New York.

-S&P Global Ratings, Fitch and Moody's did not immediately respond to Reuters requests for comment.
+S&P Global Ratings, Fitch and Moody's did not respond to Reuters requests for comment.

 "We will get the optimism that a deal is done and that a real crisis is averted, and the dreaded liquidity drain at the same time," said Damien Boey, macro strategist at BarrenJoey in Sydney, Australia.
 "I think you will find that interest rate volatility will rise, and this will cause banks and non-AI growth stocks to be laggards."

-(Reporting by Laura Matthews, Chibuike Oguh, Tom Westbrook, Saqib Iqbal Ahmed and David Randall; Editing by Ira Iosebashvili, Megan Davies, Michelle Price, Mark Porter and Nick Zieminski)
+(Reporting by Laura Matthews, Chibuike Oguh, Tom Westbrook, Saqib Iqbal Ahmed, David Randall and Herb Lash; Editing by Ira Iosebashvili, Megan Davies, Michelle Price, Mark Porter, Nick Zieminski and Leslie Adler)